airpair/push-notifications-using-ionic-framework/post.md

 ![login-page](https://dl.dropboxusercontent.com/u/17828362/ionic-push-notifications/08.jpg)
 ![login-page](https://dl.dropboxusercontent.com/u/17828362/ionic-push-notifications/09.jpg)

-At the first time, when you are trying to lunch any application that use push notifications, you should give an access, so after you entering twitter credentials, you will see popup
+At the first time, when you are trying to launch any application that use push notifications, you should give an access, so after you entering twitter credentials, you will see popup

 ![push-access](https://dl.dropboxusercontent.com/u/17828362/ionic-push-notifications/10.png)